advocations/skype/Skype/Trusted-Application-API/SDK/README.md

 ## **Trusted Application SDK** documentation

-The markdown documents in this repository project are the source of the **Trusted Application API** documentation available to the public preview release, the Microsoft developer site at msdn.microsoft.com/skype.
+The markdown documents in this repository project are the source of the **Trusted Application SDK** documentation available to the public preview release, the Microsoft developer site at msdn.microsoft.com/skype.

 ## Contribute to the documentation